argonautproject/scheduling/pages/index.md

 ### Login and Trust
 {:.no_toc}

-1. System level trust:
+#### System level trust:
+{:.no_toc}

   1. Supports the [use case 5](http://argonautwiki.hl7.org/images/4/4c/Argonaut_UseCasesV1.pdf) defined for Phase 1 of the Argonaut Project.
   1. One solution is to use access FHIR resources by requesting access tokens from OAuth 2.0 compliant authorization servers using [SMART Backend Services](http://docs.smarthealthit.org/authorization/backend-services/).
   1. it is assumed that consent is managed elsewhere.

-1. User Level Trust:
+#### User Level Trust:
+{:.no_toc}

   1. An client application has been authorized by the health system.
   1. Uses [SMART on FHIR](http://docs.smarthealthit.org/authorization/ ) authorization for apps that connect to EHR data.
   1. If the patient is successfully registered via a third-party application or logged into an EHR's patient portal, the patient ID is returned or known.
   1. 'Open-scheduling':  Authorized applications can search for available appointments without Server having to “know” the patient.
      - Later on in interaction a “patient level authorization” in order to create a new account and complete the appointment will be required.
 The technical details for this are out of scope for this project.
      - Alternate approaches are out of scope for this project.

 ### Dependencies
 {:.no_toc}